Deploying apps

 Note that you do not need to deploy Tomcat along with your application.
 The Java buildpack will run the servlet 2 and 3 web applications.

-For more configuration options see Tomcat Container [external link].
+For more configuration options, refer to the Tomcat Container documentation.

 Specify a Java version